kubernetes/community/contributors/design-proposals/deployment.md

 ## Abstract

-A proposal for implementing a new resource - Deployment - which will enable declarative config updates for Pods and ReplicationControllers.

-Users will be able to create a Deployment, which will spin up a ReplicationController to bring up the desired pods.
+A proposal for implementing a new resource - Deployment - which will enable declarative config updates for ReplicaSets.
+Users will be able to create a Deployment, which will spin up a ReplicaSet to bring up the desired Pods.
-Users can also target the Deployment at existing ReplicationControllers, in which case the new RC will replace the existing ones.
+Users can also target the Deployment to an existing ReplicaSet either by rolling back an existing Deployment or creating a new Deployment that can adopt an existing ReplicaSet.
 The exact mechanics of replacement depends on the DeploymentStrategy chosen by the user.
 DeploymentStrategies are explained in detail in a later section.

 ## Implementation